7 things you can do at Tokyo Dome City

 1. Sing karaoke while riding the Ferris wheel

 The Big O Ferris wheel lets you fully appreciate the city center skyline from 80m above the ground.
 It's good for having a Tokyo sightseeing strategy session while viewing all the tourist attractions visible from the wheel, but the unique thing about this Ferris wheel is that you can sing karaoke while riding it.
-You won't find a karaoke capable Ferris wheel anywhere else in Japan, or even the world.
 Just the thought of being able to belt out world famous songs in the sky is exciting, isn't it?
 Just what you'd expect of the country that created karaoke!

 Also, guides about Tokyo Dome attractions in English, Chinese, and Korean are installed inside the gondolas, so they are perfect for deciding which spot to visit next.